suwebdev/wats4000-up-and-running/README.md

 * Fork this repository into your own Github account.
 * Clone this repository to your working development environment.
 * Install dependencies by running `npm install` in the root of the repository.
-* Test the site by running `npm run dev` to start the development server.
+* Test the site by running `npm run serve` to start the development server.
 * Read through the site code and note the following:
     * What directories do you see?
 How do you interpret their names?
     * Where is the Vue app defined?
 (Which file?)
     * What is listed in `package.json`?
-    * What do you see in the `build` and `config` directories?
+    * What do you see in the `config.js` directories?
 * Press `ctrl-c` in the terminal to exit the development server.
-* Run `npm run build --report` and take a look at both the webpage that comes up and the output in the console.
+* Run `npm run build` and take a look at both the webpage that comes up and the output in the console.
 Consider the following questions:
-    * What are you looking at in the "build report" that pops up in the web browser?
+    * what is in the node_modules directory?
+    * where can you find the directions for the scripts run with `npm run`, that is the `serve` and `build` scripts
-    * Can you tell which files are the largest in the project?
+    * what's the difference between the `dependencies` and `devDependencies object in the package.json file?
-    * Does the custom code of the app (look for the blue box) make up the largest of the filesize?
-If not, what creates the most bulk in terms of file downloads?
-    * What do you see in the console output?
-How do you interpret that information?
-    * When you're finished you can exit the build report by typing `ctrl-c` to quit.
-* Look at the directories in your project again and notice that there is a new one called `dist`.
-    * Explore the `dist` directory.
+    * Explore the `docs` directory.
 What do you see?
     * Do you see the filenames of the static files?
 What seems odd about those filenames?
     * Do you see the contents of your JS and CSS files?
 What has happened to those contents?
+    * Three config files have been supplied for you: `vue.config.js`, `aliases.config.js` and `.babel.config.js`.
+What is the general purpose of each file.
-    * Describe (in words or with a flowchart/diagram) what happens when the `npm run build` command is executed to the best of your ability.
+    * Describe (in words and with a flowchart/diagram) what happens when the `npm run build` command is executed to the best of your ability.
-* Make a diagram of the components of this system like the ones shown in the Practical JavaScript 2: Building Applications book.
+    * Make a diagram of the components of this system like the ones shown in the Practical JavaScript 2: Building Applications book `Types of Website Architectures`.
 Do your best to document your interpretation of the architecture of this system.

+* Deploy your code to github.com and set up gh-pages on the `docs` directory.

 ## Stretch Goals